PUBLISHED and forthcoming

 SELECTED WORK IN PROGRESS

-Previous work shows that party candidate selectors are biased against the inclusion of historically marginalized groups and that inclusion has focused primarily on winning votes.
-Yet, why, of all strategies to gain support, would biased elites become inclusive of backgrounds other than their own?
-I posit that it is the salience of marginalization that makes strategically inclusive parties opt for inclusion in contexts of electoral necessity (e.g., navigating an uncertain electoral scenario or struggling electorally).
-Moreover, when marginalization is salient, elites are more likely to include if they know voters want inclusion.
-A 2x2 between- and within-subjects field experiment and semi-structured interviews with party elites in Uruguay demonstrate that when marginalization is salient: (1) parties select more candidates from underrepresented groups, including women, minorities, and youth, if they face a declining performance, and, (2) respond to demands for inclusion.
+Representation is diversifying due to increases in the inclusion of multiple marginalized groups.
+Despite the costs of inclusion and candidate selectors’ biases, recent work highlights inclusion as a vote-seeking strategy.
+Why, of all strategies to gain support, would traditionally dominant elites become inclusive of candidates from backgrounds other than their own?
+I posit that the salience of marginalization within electoral contexts makes strategically inclusive parties opt for inclusion when they have electoral incentives to do so, such as when navigating uncertain electoral scenarios, struggling electorally, and when voters explicitly favor it.
+2x2 between- and within-subjects elite experiments with party gatekeepers in Uruguay demonstrate that when marginalization is salient, parties select more candidates from underrepresented groups—including women, minorities, and youth—when: (1) facing declining performance; (2) they have room to include; and, (3) in response to demands for inclusion.
 Public opinion and electoral incentives interact to make representation more inclusive.

 Political scientists have maintained a longstanding interest in enhancing minority representation in American politics.
 However, minority candidate emergence as the precursor to representation has been largely overlooked.
 We argue that district magnitude and political empowerment are key institutional drivers influencing historically marginalized group members' decisions to run for office in the United States.
 Drawing on an original dataset on African American's presence in office and candidate pools, district demographics, and electoral institutions, combined with candidate emergence data for most 2018 and 2020 state legislative elections, we show that African American candidates are more likely to emerge in multi-member state legislative districts and when politically empowered across various posts.
 These findings have important implications for understanding how institutions shape candidate emergence incentives and, ultimately, descriptive representation, and contribute to the renewed upsurge in electoral reform discussion in the United States.